-A treatment plan typically includes 1-3 sessions per week of direct one-on-one treatment.
-Services are provided in the child's home, school, or daycare.
+A treatment plan typically includes 1-3 sessions per week of direct one-on-one treatment, focusing on individualized and measurable goals.
 Parent education is an integral part of the process and may be done through direct involvement during therapy sessions, observation, conversations following sessions, and/or written notes.
-The fee is $90 for a 45-minute therapy session, with payment due at the time of service.
-Kid Pro does not bill insurance; however necessary documentation will be provided each month (or as requested) which you may submit to insurance for reimbursement.

 About CAS and Pediatric Speech and Language Development